Condensed matter physics: Modern many-body physics

-In 2009, David Field and researchers at Aarhus University discovered spontaneous electric fields when creating prosaic films of various gases.
-This has more recently expanded to form the research area of spontelectrics.

 In 2012, several groups released preprints which suggest that samarium hexaboride has the properties of a topological insulator in accord with the earlier theoretical predictions.
 Since samarium hexaboride is an established Kondo insulator, i.e. a strongly correlated electron material, it is expected that the existence of a topological Dirac surface state in this material would lead to a topological insulator with strong electronic correlations.

 Theoretical

 Theoretical condensed matter physics involves the use of theoretical models to understand properties of states of matter.
 These include models to study the electronic properties of solids, such as the Drude model, the band structure and the density functional theory.
 Theoretical models have also been developed to study the physics of phase transitions, such as the Ginzburg–Landau theory, critical exponents and the use of mathematical methods of quantum field theory and the renormalization group.
 Modern theoretical studies involve the use of numerical computation of electronic structure and mathematical tools to understand phenomena such as high-temperature superconductivity, topological phases, and gauge symmetries.